Andonome/stories/effect_summaries.md

 1.
 1.
 1.
-1.
+1. Target stops ageing.

 ## Big

 Expand the wounds.
 Accelerate the disease.
 More Fatigue.
 If the target is wounded or fatigued, it loses 1 more HP, and/or gains one more Fatigue, per level of Potency.
-If the target is deseased, the illness progresses to the next stage, as if number of days equal to Potency have passed.
+If the target is deseased or poisoned, the condition progresses to the next stage, as if number of intervals equal to Potency have passed.

-0.
+0. Target loses 1HP if wounded, gains 1 Fatigue if Fatigued.
+Deseases and poisons progress by 1 interval.
-1.
+1. Target loses 2HP if wounded, gains 2 Fatigue if Fatigued.
+Deseases and poisons progress by 2 intervals.
-1.
+1. Target loses 3HP if wounded, gains 3 Fatigue if Fatigued.
+Deseases and poisons progress by 3 intervals.
-1.
+1. Target loses 4HP if wounded, gains 4 Fatigue if Fatigued.
+Deseases and poisons progress by 4 intervals.
-1.
+1. Target loses 5HP if wounded, gains 5 Fatigue if Fatigued.
+Deseases and poisons progress by 5 intervals.

 ## Bonded